 The Converse G4 and Nike PG 4 are two basketball shoes that can accommodate modern positionless players.
 These shoes are also packed with technologies that offer a good balance between support, cushion, and traction.

 Let us take a closer look at these basketball shoes to see what each one has to offer.

 Traction.
-The Converse G4 Low features a rubber cup sole and a herringbone traction pattern for increased multidirectional grip.
-The Nike PG 4 has a circular tread pattern for better grip and control on the court.
+The Converse G4 Low features a rubber cup sole and a herringbone traction pattern that delivers an increased multidirectional grip.
+The Nike PG 4 has a circular tread pattern that gives a better grip and control on the court.

 Material.
 The low-top version of the Converse G4 features a double upper technology for improved support and containment.
 The G4's upper features a combination of suede and mesh with a no-sew design.
 The Nike PG 4 employs a dual mesh construction that provides supportive containment and ideal breathability.